martaboteller/FixamApp/README.md

 This project has been integrated with the following components of [Firebase](https://firebase.google.com/): Authentication, Firestore Database, Storage and Hosting.
 Google Maps Platform has been used to display the map.

-## Project deliveries (PLA 1 - 5)
+## Project deliveries

 > This project has been released in 5 deliveries identified as PLA 1, PLA 2, PLA 3, PLA 4 and PLA 5.

-** PLA 1: Learning the difference between programming only with typescript file vs integration with angular ** PLA 2: Creating a simple Ionic angular app (using capacitor) ** PLA 3: External calls to data and data management ** PLA 4: Device integration
+* PLA 1: Learning the difference between programming only with typescript file vs integration with angular
+* PLA 2: Creating a simple Ionic angular app (using capacitor)
+* PLA 3: External calls to data and data management
+* PLA 4: Device integration
-** PLA 5: Integration with Google Firebase and Deploys
+* PLA 5: Integration with Google Firebase and Deploys